Register at our pet care clinics

 - a health check

-- microchipping (if required)
+- microchipping (if needed)

-Clinics also offer low-cost flea and worm treatments.
-Our pet care clinics do charge extra fees on for out-of-hours services (see FAQs below for costs).
+Clinics also offer low cost flea and worm treatments.
+Our pet care clinics do charge extra fees on for out of hours services (see FAQs below for costs).

 Our pet care clinics offer general veterinary treatment, from check ups to vaccinations, from pain relief to operations to fix broken bones and remove tumours.
 We’re not a specialist service, so we’re not able to offer extra treatments that private practices can offer, including MRI scans and other scans, hydrotherapy, specialist testing or any expensive drugs, treatments or procedures.